KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:alt: OpenXR Reference Space View
 	:width: 60%

-One kind of reference space is view space (``XR_REFERENCE_SPACE_TYPE_VIEW``), which is oriented with the user's head, and is useful for user-interfaces and many other purposes.
+One kind of reference space is view space (``XR_REFERENCE_SPACE_TYPE_VIEW``), which is oriented with the user's head, and is useful for user interfaces and many other purposes.
 We don't use it to generate view matrices for rendering, because those are often offset from the view space due to stereo rendering.

 The View Reference Space uses the view origin (or the centroid of the views in the case of stereo) as the origin of the space. +Y is up, +X is to the right, and -Z is forward.
 The space is aligned in front of the viewer and it is not gravity aligned.
 It is most often used for rendering small head-locked content like a HUD (Head-up display).